skhan100/SHOAIB/README.md

 # SHOAIB

-Hi Humans I like node.js and coffee script
+Hi Humans I like node.js and coffee script.
-This change includes DevOps implementation in enitre cloud
+This change includes DevOps implementation in enitre cloud.